charlesknipp/DynamicMacroeconomics.jl/README.md

 solve(rbc_model, ss, unknowns, shocks, targets; order=1, algo=SequenceJacobian(150))
 ```

-We encourage the user to experiment with `SSMProblems.jl` to create a potentially nonlinear measurement, but we include a constructor for linear Gaussian state space models.
+We encourage the user to experiment with `SSMProblems` to create a potentially nonlinear measurement, but we include a constructor for linear Gaussian state space models.
 To demonstrate we can create a state space observing consumption with a measurement noise of 1.0, and simulate 100 time periods.

 ```julia
 A, B = solve(rbc_model, ss, unknowns, shocks, targets; order=1, algo=QZ())